Best Travel Toys for Airplanes (Kids Actually Use) (2026)

 Best toy for nervous flyers?

-Small sensory fidgets + familiar audio stories.
+Small sensory fidgets plus familiar audio stories.
 Regulation first, entertainment second.
+For some kids, a soft comfort item or quiet breathing game helps more than a new activity.

 Want better toy picks without the research rabbit hole?